pqcfox/kubieblog/_posts/2021-04-17-a-quick-and-dirty-sage-lll-trick.md

 ---
 layout: post
-title: A quick and dirty Sage LLL trick
+title: A Quick and Dirty Sage LLL trick
 ---

 For my first "actual" post on this blog, I'll share a trick I learned through a remarkable headache.